 Do you find being so health conscience to be time-consuming?
 Is it an interesting part of your life or a burdensome element?

 Being health conscience can be both.
 It can be a very positive, all-encompassing thing when I’m into the lifestyle of going to the farmer’s markets and trying new recipes.
 Or, if I’m very busy it’s a burden and a hassle I don’t want to roast vegetables or make a salad, I just want food.
 At those times, I’ll order healthy food, or hope my husband can pick up the slack.
 That’s what it all about, finding how it can fit into your life at different times.

 What would you say to someone who wants to be actively involved in his or her diet and have a well-balanced refrigerator but is concerned that time constraints may prevent it?

 You make the time on the weekends.
 It may take an hour or two out of your day but then you don’t have to think about it.
 If I don’t do that then, then it doesn’t get done and it can get out of control.
 It’s really about making the time.

 Would you say you have a positive relationship with food?

 Yes, food it’s a huge part of my life and I love it.
 I’m a foodie!
 Going to restaurants and finding interesting health food is my hobby.
-I don’t go to bars, I don’t go clubs, I don’t even go the movies, I go to restaurants.
+I don’t go to bars, I don’t go to clubs, I don’t even go to the movies, I go to restaurants.
 That’s my entertainment.
 Yay food!